muabdalaleam/data-jobs-analysis/README.md

 # Reproducing

+There's no need to reproduce the project if you just want to see it the results [quick links](#quick-links) should be enough

 ## Setup

 The project was done using *Python 3.12.11* so if you want the exact same results I'd recommend using it but it probalby